Galactic ChitChat: Using Large Language Models to Converse with Astronomy Literature: Results and conclusion

 \section{Results and conclusion}

 We explore the performance of GPT-4 when responding to expert-level inquiries concerning summarization, comparative analysis, and idea generation, as illustrated in Figure \ref{fig:drchattie}.
-The native model may generate imprecise information through a phenomenon called `hallucination' \citep[e.g.,][]{shuster2021retrieval,ji2022survey, Peng}, or fail to provide answers when presented with recent papers beyond its training data.
+The native model may generate imprecise information through a phenomenon called `hallucination' \citep[e.g.,][]{shuster2021retrieval,ji2022survey, Peng}.
 However, when given access to context, the model's performance significantly improves, as shown by the different responses in the first two left panels of Figure \ref{fig:drchattie} between the native and in-context GPT-4, which we denote by Origins\footnote{We provide an example of a conversation with Origins, the in-galactic-archaeology-context GPT-4 model, at \url{https://www.youtube.com/watch?v=cufBNDDBgJ4}.}.
 The in-context prompting allows the model to explore connections and differences across multiple papers, as exemplified by the Comparative Analysis II in Figure \ref{fig:drchattie}, where the model correctly identifies the difference in the focus of the two papers provided.

 The Comparative Analysis III in Figure \ref{fig:drchattie} demonstrates that the in-context GPT-4 model can identify if it has access to a particular paper, indexed by the first author(s) and year of publication, and then uses that to answer the question.
 We recognize the potential for idea generation as shown in the lower right panel, with the model identifying a possible new link between machine learning, which was employed to study the Milky Way disc by \cite{Ciuca2023}, with the vast available data for globular clusters.